bbauska/UofM-Intro-HTML5/README.md

 can put your URL directly in, or if you don\'t have a URL yet, right, maybe you\'re still in production.
 Maybe you\'re using Visual Studio Code.
 You can install an extension to check your local pages, right?
-The ones that start with \"File\" instead of \"http.\" We\'re going to talk about other accessibility validators as we go through, but it\'s very important that you do these two steps at the very least.
+The ones that start with \"File\" instead of \"**http**.\" We\'re going to talk about other accessibility validators as we go through, but it\'s very important that you do these two steps at the very least.
 To make sure that you are creating a page that works for everyone, not just somebody who\'s using the same browser you are, such as Chrome or Firefox.
 People might be using screen readers, they might be using Braille readers.
 There are so many different options out there.
 It\'s really pretty exciting if you take the time to look at what people are using.
 Finally important thing to know is that validated sites are more robust and they\'re more accessible.
 More robust means they\'re less likely to break.

 ### 3.02.Putting Your Code Out on to the Web